 Once a preliminary sampling strategy has been developed it is best to image a portion of your area of interest to determine whether the imaging density provides adequate coverage for construction of orthomosaics and DEMs.
 Researchers should also record GPS coordinates of major features and of representative plants or vegetation cover to allow for ground-truthing for classification from the aerial images.

 How do I process and analyze image data?
 The analysis of drone photography can be separated into three stages: georectification, orthomosaic and classification.
 Most UAVs with integrated camera systems return images that are sequentially numbered, and tagged with spatial and temporal data.
 Our goal is to turn these images into a single stitched map known as an orthomosaic.
-Individual images are first georectified to correct for distortion due to the wide-angle view of the camera lens.
+Individual images are first georectifiedto establish their location on the earth’s surface. .
 Rectified images are then used to create an orthomosaic with a computer vision technique known as structure-through-motion (Dandois and Ellis 2010).
 Point features are extracted from each image, and the algorithm searches for the greatest number of overlaps between images for each of the point features.
-The greater the overlap in images, the greater number of matching features, and the more successful the stitching in creating a complete orthomosaic.
-Insufficient overlap will lead to grainy or ragged orthomosaic with holes where the algorithm was unable to find a best match among the pool of supplied images.
+A greater the overlap in images will lead to greater number of matching features, and create a more complete final orthomosiac.
+Insufficient overlap will lead to grainy or ragged orthomosaic with holes where the algorithm was unable to find a match among the pool of supplied images.
 In the example provided below we used AgiSoft PhotoScan software (AgiSoft LLC, St Petersburg, Russia) to georectify images and to create the orthomosaic and DEM of a region of a vernal pool landscape in southern Oregon.

-Once you have created the orthomosaic, the goal is to associate each cell in the spectral raster with a habitat classification.
-There are two main approaches for landscape classification.
-Unsupervised methods use multivariate clustering algorithms to group similar cells based on spectral values.
-These machine learning algorithms, such as K-means classification, perform best when there is an a priori number of groupings.
+Once we created the orthomosaic, our goal was to associate each cell in the spectral raster with a habitat classification.
+There are two main approaches for landscape classification; unsupervised methods use multivariate clustering algorithms to group similar cells based on spectral values.
+These ordination approaches, such as K-means classification, depend on defining a preset number of groups.
 For example, in the example described below, we were interested in delineating trees, shrubs, swale and hummock landclasses.
-The K-means algorithm then looks for the best grouping of pixels which minimizes the mean similarity among K classes.
-This method is robust to derivations and requires no training data.
+The K-means algorithm iteratively looks for the best grouping of pixels which minimizes the mean similarity among K classes.
+This method is robust to derivations and requires no training data, but will fail when confronted with highly overlapping or highly non-symmetrical classes (Pielou 1984).
 Alternatively, supervised classification methods are a family of machine-learning techniques that use training data to learn about classes.
 Supervised methods, such as neural networks, are gaining popularity due their flexibility and greater accuracy (Guisan et al. 2000, Elith et al. 2008).
 In a supervised classification, a researcher collects GPS points from the field for each of the classes.
 The algorithm is than trained on these data points, and then classifies the spectral raster based on the characteristics of those training sets (Papes et al. 2013).
-Why supervised methods are often more accurate than unsupervised methods, the need for training data can be difficult in sparse sampled ecological landscapes.
+While supervised methods are often more accurate than unsupervised methods, the need for training data can be difficult in sparsely sampled ecological landscapes.

 Example – Creating a Vegetation Map of the Whetstone Savanna